FRRouting/frr/doc/user/ospf6d.rst

 .. clicmd:: show ipv6 ospf6 [vrf <NAME|all>] interface traffic [json]

-   Shows counts of different packets that have been recieved and transmitted by the interfaces.
+   Shows counts of different packets that have been received and transmitted by the interfaces.
 JSON output can be obtained by appending "json" at the end.